TadiT7/treble_experimentations_wiki/Samsung-Galaxy-S9-and-S9-Plus-(Snapdragon).md

 ## Steps to install

 * For unlocked U.S. devices (SM-G960U and SM-G965U,) follow the instructions [here](https://forum.xda-developers.com/galaxy-s9/how-to/guide-install-gsi-s-snapdragon-s9-s9-t4044125).
+The method for installing a GSI is quite different than other devices.
-* For international devices (SM-G9600 and SM-G965U,) follow the instructions [here](https://forum.xda-developers.com/galaxy-s9/how-to/guide-install-gsi-galaxy-s9-snapdragon-t3942302#:~:text=xda-developers%20Samsung%20Galaxy%20S9%20Samsung%20Galaxy%20S9%20Guides%2C,the%20look%20and%20feel%20to%20adding%20new%20functionality.).
+* For international devices (SM-G9600 and SM-G9650,) follow the instructions [here](https://forum.xda-developers.com/galaxy-s9/how-to/guide-install-gsi-galaxy-s9-snapdragon-t3942302#:~:text=xda-developers%20Samsung%20Galaxy%20S9%20Samsung%20Galaxy%20S9%20Guides%2C,the%20look%20and%20feel%20to%20adding%20new%20functionality.).
+This post includes fixes for various issues mentioned here.

 ## Hardware support